isazeberio/kodaqs-cli_git_docker/cli.md

 The command line interface (CLI) is a powerful tool for computational reproducibility.
 It allows you to interact with your computer in a way that is both efficient and reproducible.
 By using the CLI, you can automate tasks, create scripts, and run programs in a way that is consistent and repeatable.

-## Importance of CLI in the context of computational reproducibility

 Unlike graphical user interfaces (GUIs), which can be difficult to automate and reproduce, the CLI provides a simple and consistent way to interact with your computer.
 This makes it easier to create reproducible workflows and share them with others.
 By using the CLI, you can ensure that your work is transparent, reproducible, and easily accessible to others.

 However, the CLI can be intimidating for beginners, especially those who are not familiar with programming or the command line.
 In this guide, we will provide an introduction to the CLI and show you how to use it to improve the reproducibility of your work.